Friday, June 13, 2025

 1. Nutrient needs based on your health history

-2. Which vitamins or minerals to monitor closely
+2. Which vitamins or minerals should be monitored closely

 3. How to balance calorie reduction with nutritional adequacy